What is Parkinson's disease?

 The types of surgery include:

 - Deep brain stimulation.
-This uses electrical impulses to stimulate a target area in the brain.
+This uses electrical impulses to stimulate part of the brain.
 It's the preferred surgery for treating most cases of advanced Parkinson's.

+- Thalamotomy.
+This surgery destroys a very small area in part of the brain that causes tremor.

 - Pallidotomy.
-This involves the precise destruction of a very small area in a deep part of the brain that causes symptoms.
+This surgery destroys a very small area in a deep part of the brain that causes symptoms.

-- Thalamotomy.
-This involves the precise destruction of a very small area in another part of the brain that causes symptoms.

 Surgery isn't a cure.
 Drugs are usually still needed after surgery.
 But you probably won't need as much medicine as before.
-This means you may have fewer side effects.
+And you may have fewer side effects.

 Author: Healthwise Staff